-The PhD Alumni Survey aims to gather current and prior occupations and PhD student experience of PhD alumni.
-The questionnaire includes eight sections: (1) Screening, information about an earned doctorate; (2) Current employment status and primary job; (3) other current jobs; (4) Immediate prior primary occupation; (5) PhD experience; (6) Demographic information; (7) Voluntary release of student ID for longitudinal and other additional analysis by institutions; and (8) Voluntary release of contact information for additional studies by CGS.
+The PhD Alumni Survey (Attachment B) aims to gather current and prior occupations and PhD student experience of PhD alumni.
+The questionnaire includes four sections: (1) Screening, information about an earned doctorate; (2) Current employment status and primary job; (3) other current jobs; (4) Immediate prior primary occupation; (5) PhD experience; (6) Demographic information; (7) Voluntary release of student ID for longitudinal and other additional analysis by institutions; and (8) Voluntary release of contact information for additional studies by CGS.

-The PhD Student Survey aims to gauge career aspirations and engagement in professional development opportunities of current PhD students.
+The PhD Student Survey (Attachment C) aims to gauge career aspirations and engagement in professional development opportunities of current PhD students.
 The questionnaire includes six sections: (1) Screening, Current PhD Program, and Funding Support; (2) Career aspirations; (3) Professional development; (4) Demographic Information; (5) Voluntary release of student ID for longitudinal and other additional analysis by institutions; and (6) Voluntary release of contact information for additional studies by CGS.

-CGS will provide participating institutions with both survey instruments in PDF, Word, and Qualtrics (.qsf) versions.
-Institutions may administer these questionnaires in any online survey platform of their choice (e.g., Qualtrics, SurveyMonkey, native survey platform, etc.); however, all skip logic, loop, and page break instructions should be incorporated when the survey is administered.
-Also, institutions may add additional institution-specific questions; however, those additional questions should not substantially alter the length of the surveys.
+Institutions may administer these questionnaires in online survey platforms of their choices (e.g., Qualtrics, SurveyMonkey, native survey platform, etc.); however, all skip logic, loop, and page break instructions should be incorporated.
+Also, institutions may add additional institution-specific questions; however, those additional questions should not substantially alter the length of the surveys, which are approximately 19 minutes for the PhD Alumni Survey and 7 minutes for the PhD Student Survey.
 No item included in the CGS questionnaires may be removed.